Melissa Gallegos: So Cal Scorpions

 In 2003, Gallegos joined a new team formed by former SunFire personnel called the So Cal Scorpions, which joined the Women's Professional Football League (WPFL).
 On August 2, 2003, she was the starting quarterback for the team's inaugural game, an 8–7 loss to the Los Angeles Amazons, in front of a "boisterous" home crowd in Temecula.
-Gallegos threw a pair of touchdown passes the next week in a surprisingly close 16–14 defeat to the Arizona Caliente, who reached the league title game the previous year.
+Gallegos threw two touchdown passes the next week in a surprisingly close 16–14 defeat to the Arizona Caliente, who reached the league title game the previous year.
 The Scorpions lost their first five games, which also included a 41–0 loss to the defending champion Houston Energy, before rallying to finish their inaugural season with a 4–6 record.
 (Note: Their record is alternatively reported as 3–7 or 2–7.)

 The Scorpions moved to San Diego in 2004 and attracted a larger fan base, although they finished the season with a 1–9 record, with their only victory being an overtime win over the Los Angeles Amazons.
 On August 13, 2005, Gallegos caught a touchdown pass in a 28–13 win over the three-time WPFL champion Houston Energy.
 (Note: Gallegos was also listed as a tight end in 2005.)
 The Scorpions managed to reverse their previous year's record, finishing the regular season with a 9–1 record and the first divisional title in team history.
 They won one playoff game and advanced to the American Conference championship game, where they lost 48–19 to the Dallas Diamonds.
 The following year, the Scorpions went 6–2 and returned to the American Conference championship game, and were once again defeated by the Dallas Diamonds, this time by a score of 34–3.